heavyblotto/memorativa/docs/1. introduction/memorativa-1-5-section-checkpoint.md

    - Book Generation: Creating narratives about concepts
    - Reward System: Generating Glass Beads

-3. **Vector Space Problem**: Traditional machine learning systems using LLMs encode inputs into high-dimensional vector spaces, where the "curse of dimensionality" causes vectors to exhibit counterintuitive distance and angular properties, making semantic relationships difficult to interpret.
+6. **Vector Space Problem**: Traditional machine learning systems using LLMs encode inputs into high-dimensional vector spaces, where the "curse of dimensionality" causes vectors to exhibit counterintuitive distance and angular properties, making semantic relationships difficult to interpret.

-4. **Three-Vector Solution**: Memorativa addresses this problem by using three conceptual vectors:
+7. **Three-Vector Solution**: Memorativa addresses this problem by using three conceptual vectors:
    - Archetypal Vector (What): Representing fundamental qualities
    - Expression Vector (How): Indicating modes of expression
    - Mundane Vector (Where): Grounding concepts in contextual domains

-5. **Symbolic Foundations**: The system leverages the deep embedding of mythology within language at multiple levels, from lexical origins to metaphorical frameworks and narrative structures, creating a bridge between human cognition and machine computation.
+8. **Symbolic Foundations**: The system leverages the deep embedding of mythology within language at multiple levels, from lexical origins to metaphorical frameworks and narrative structures, creating a bridge between human cognition and machine computation.

+9. **The Sky Computer**: The sky serves as humanity's first computational system—a pre-linguistic cybernetic matrix that provides the structural foundation for Memorativa's conceptual organization through geocentric orientation.
+Ancient devices like the Antikythera mechanism represent early computational implementations of this celestial matrix.

-6. **Mathematical Framework**: The percept-triplet structure is formalized through vector space mathematics, dimensionality reduction, and custom distance metrics that preserve semantic relationships while avoiding the problems of high-dimensional spaces.
+10. **Mathematical Framework**: The percept-triplet structure is formalized through vector space mathematics, dimensionality reduction, and custom distance metrics that preserve semantic relationships while avoiding the problems of high-dimensional spaces.

 ## Building on Previous Concepts